adamdruppe/arsd/README.md

 Future release, likely May 2026 or later.

+Pending changes:
+    * arsd.jsvar's toJson function now includes `null` values by default.
+This is to make json use cases easier.
+You can get the old behavior back by setting the `var.includeExplicitNullsWhenConvertingToJson = false;` setting in your thread.

 Planned changes:

     * Make arsd.http2 use arsd.core event loop by default (currently you still opt in with -version=use_arsd_core)